surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.7.0-rc.1 =
+= 6.7.0 =

-(2019/10/03) Fixed missing argument in a 'wpsso_save_options' filter.
-Updated translation strings and stylesheet CSS.
+(2019/10/04) Fixed missing argument in a 'wpsso_save_options' filter.
 Added a default time-to-live of 300 seconds to all notice messages.

 = 6.6.0 =